 For example, the CEPA focuses on the prevention and management of risks posed by toxic and other harmful substances, as well as management of environmental and human health impacts of hazardous wastes, environmental emergencies and other sources of pollution.
 Certain substances used in or produced by our mining or other operations, as well as downstream wastes generated by the operation of our business may bring us under the purview of the CEPA.
 The Impact Assessment Act (the "IAA") requires that certain operations be subject to an environmental assessment prior to federal authorities deciding that an operation may proceed.
-Such operation, decommissioning, abandonment or expansion of a new or existing stone quarry or sand or gravel pit with a certain level of production.
+Such operations include, but are not limited to, those that take place at wildlife areas or involve the construction, operation, decommissioning, abandonment or expansion of a new or existing stone quarry or sand or gravel pit with a certain level of production.
 Our mining or other operations at certain areas may bring us under the purview of the IAA, which would subject us to an environmental assessment by the Impact Assessment Agency of Canada.
 Complying with such assessment may cause potential delay to and additional costs associated with our mining or other operations.